Large area-constrained Willmore surfaces in asymptotically Schwarzschild 3-manifolds: Proof of Theorem

 Revisiting equation (\ref{Q formula}) and recalling (\ref{g bar nu nu}), we find

 Arguing as before, this improved estimate yields

 Finally, we project (\ref{second velocity}) onto $\Lambda_2$.
 Recalling Corollary \ref{Willmore operator on sphere spherical harmonics}, we find

+where $P_2$ is the second Legendre polynomial defined by \eqref{legendre generating2}.
 To conclude, we use Corollary \ref{Willmore eigenvalues} and the estimate which is immediate from the definition (\ref{tilde lambda def}). \end{proof} We recall from (\ref{G definition}) that the function $ G_\lambda:\{\xi\in\mathbb{R}^3:|\xi|>2\}\to\mathbb{R}$ is given by Using the improved estimates for $u$ obtained in Lemma \ref{far outlying estimates}, we now show that the expansion in Lemma \ref{G expansion} holds with better error control.
-This is the key step in the proof of Theorem \ref{far outlying thm}. \begin{lem} There holds
+This is the key step in the proof of Theorem \ref{far outlying thm}. \\ In the proof of Lemma \ref{far-outlying expansion}, we use the notation